Ridwan0110/redu_logger/README.md

 redu_logger.py is the main module file.
 This is a custom logger written in Python for use with Python applications and scripts.
 This is something I made during a personal project, and I love to share things with the world that helped me and might help someone else.
 This is not something advanced.
 It's a basic Python module for logging, and it's very manual.

+## Installation

+This module is not uploaded to PyPI.
+I didn't do it because this module is not big enough to go through the process of uploading to PyPI.
+Also, I like to keep things in my control.
+That's why I uploaded it to my server.
+Here is the simple command you have to run in your terminal to install the latest version of redu_logger:

+`pip install redu-logger --find-links https://python.ridwanabid.com/repository/simple/redu_logger/`

 ## Features

 - Log any message to a specified file with log levels